Azure/AzureDataLake/docs/PowerShell/Tutorials.md

 -------------

 ## Prerequisites
-Before you begin this tutorial, you must download the sample data from the [AzureDataLake Git Repository](https://github.com/MicrosoftBigData/AzureDataLake/raw/master/Samples/SampleData/OlympicAthletes.zip).
+Before you begin this tutorial, you must download the sample data from the [AzureDataLake Git Repository](https://github.com/MicrosoftBigData/AzureDataLake/raw/master/Samples/SampleData/OlympicAthletes.tsv).
 Download the file.
-Store the OlympicAthletes.tsv in a local directory e.g. c:\adldemo\
+Store the OlympicAthletes.tsv in a local directory on your computer e.g. c:\adldemo\

 The data file used in this tutorial is a tab separated file with the following fields: